Protecting multimodal large language models against misleading visualizations: Acknowledgments

 \section{Acknowledgments}

-This work has been funded by the LOEWE initiative (Hesse, Germany) within the emergenCITY center (Grant Number: LOEWE/1/12/519/03/05.001(0016)/72) and by the German Federal Ministry of Education and Research and the Hessian Ministry of Higher Education, Research, Science and the Arts within their joint support of the National Research Center for Applied Cybersecurity ATHENE.
+This work has been funded by the LOEWE initiative (Hesse, Germany) within the emergenCITY center (Grant Number: LOEWE/1/12/519/03/05.001(0016)/72), by the German Federal Ministry of Education and Research and the Hessian Ministry of Higher Education, Research, Science and the Arts within their joint support of the National Research Center for Applied Cybersecurity ATHENE, and by the Flanders AI Research Program.
 We gratefully acknowledge the support of Microsoft with a grant for access to OpenAI GPT models via the Azure cloud (Accelerate Foundation Model Academic Research).
-We want to express our gratitude to Niklas Traser for conducting an initial exploration of the real-world data, to Jan Zimny for our insightful discussions on the topic of misleading visualizations, and to Germàn Ortiz, Manisha Venkat, and Max Glockner for their feedback on a draft of this work.
+The figures have been designed using resources from Flaticon.com.
+We want to express our gratitude to Niklas Traser for conducting an initial exploration of the real-world data, to Jan Zimny for our insightful discussions on misleading visualizations, and to Germàn Ortiz, Manisha Venkat, and Max Glockner for their feedback on a draft of this work.